Thoracic bulging disc overview

-A thoracic bulging disc is a disc in the middle of the back (thoracic spine) that has flattened and expanded under the pressure from the surrounding vertebrae.
-While any type of degenerative disc condition in the thoracic spine is a much less common occurrence than a damaged disc in the lumbar (lower back) or cervical (neck) spine, it is still possible and can be painful.
+A thoracic bulging disc is a disc in the thoracic (middle) region of the spine that has flattened and expanded under the pressure from the surrounding vertebrae.
+While any type of degenerative disc condition in the thoracic spine is a much less common occurrence than a damaged disc in the lumbar (lower) or cervical (upper) spine, it is still possible and can be painful.

 A bulging disc is less likely to develop in the thoracic spine because this area of the back does not allow for much movement, especially when compared to the highly flexible neck and lower back.
-The middle of the back is attached to the rib cage and serves to provide support for the rib cage and upper body.
+The middle of the back is attached to the rib cage and helps support the rib cage.
 However, certain factors like age and injury can still cause a bulging disc in the thoracic spine, which could cause nerve compression, pain and symptoms.

 Symptoms of a thoracic bulging disc

 Pain and discomfort associated with a thoracic bulging disc may be localized at the mid back and shoulder area, in the region of the T1 to T12 vertebrae.
 Sometimes pain, numbness and tingling may radiate from the thoracic bulging disc area to the neck, arms and fingers.
 On some occasions, thoracic bulging disc pain can also travel to the legs, buttocks and feet.
 Additionally, pain and discomfort from a thoracic bulging disc can radiate to the chest and abdomen.

 Bulging disc symptoms may be increased during the following activities: